pavanraj92/admin-faqs/README.md

 ## License

-This package is open-sourced software licensed under the [MIT license](LICENSE).
+This package is open-sourced software licensed under the Dotsquares.write code in the readme.md file regarding to the admin/faq manager